 MSUR 700 Surgery Clerkship

-The Surgical Clerkship Program is an eight-week rotation in one of six affiliated hospitals: Mount Sinai Hospital Medical Center, Illinois Masonic Medical Center, Condell Hospital, John H. Stroger, Jr., Hospital of Cook County, Lutheran General Hospital, and Swedish Covenant Hospital, under the supervision of Internal Coordinators who are faculty members.
+The Surgical Clerkship Program is an eight-week rotation in one of twelve affiliated hospitals: Centegra Health Systems, Advocate Illinois Masonic Medical Center, Advocate Condell Hospital, John H. Stroger, Jr., Hospital of Cook County, Advocate Lutheran General Hospital, Vista Medical Center, Weiss Memorial Hospital, St. Mary and Elizabeth Medical Center, Little Company of Mary, Advocate Good Shepherd Hospital, Alexian Brothers Medical Center and Cancer Treatment Centers of America, under the supervision of Internal Coordinators who are faculty members.
 Six weeks are assigned to general surgery, and two weeks of one of the following electives: anesthesiology, emergency room, metabolic care, orthopedic surgery, trauma, urology and vascular surgery.
 As an integral part of the surgical team, the clerks gain clinical experience by participating in clinics, rounds, operative procedures, and on-call duties.
 They attend the following regularly scheduled surgical conferences: radiology, pathology, tumor, morbidity and mortality, grand rounds, surgical GI conference, vascular, journal club, critical care, surgical indications, basic science, cardiothoracic, orthopedic, surgical nutrition and trauma.
 The main didactic aspect of the Surgical Clerkship, the weekly Core Lecture Series, correlates with the Core Curriculum and is required by all clerks.
 The Core Lecture Series is supplemented by tutorials at each hospital.
 At these sessions, small groups of students meet with an instructor to discuss and correlate clinical and basic science aspects of the current lecture.

 Condell Hospital – Michael Zdon, M.D.